datagrove/learning-guide/README.md

 ## Using This Repo
 * Clone and rename the Learning Guide repo rather than forking it so that you can create new copies when learning about different topics
+* Write actual code!
+Practice learning by doing, and plan to write and commit some code every day - even if it doesn't work yet
 * Remember that Datagrove is committed to transparency and open source development - please do not include any proprietary, private or sensitive information in your Learning Guide

 ## Contents